Seven Eco-Friendly Methods of Transportation

 Car Sharing

 Why take two cars if you can use one?
 With a bit of planning and co-operation you may find you can car share with a partner, colleague or neighbour who is travelling in the same direction.
+Nowadays there are even entire platforms dedicated to car sharing schemes, so this can make it even easier if you haven’t got friends or family to rely on.
 Not only is this a wonderful way to reduce your carbon footprint, but you can also develop relationships and spend quality time getting to know those around you better.

 Reflecting on the impact your transport decisions have on the environment shows care and consideration for the world around you and future generations.
 Have fun with how you travel and add variety to your life by getting creative!